 When You're in the Hospital

 You had an ankle replacement.
 Your surgeon removed and reshaped damaged bones, and put in an artificial ankle joint.

 You received pain medicine and were shown how to treat swelling around your new ankle joint.

 Your ankle area may feel warm and tender for 4 to 6 weeks.

 You will need help with daily chores such as driving, shopping, bathing, making meals, housework for up to 6 weeks.
+Be sure to check with your health care providers before you return to any of these activities.
 You will need to keep weight off of the foot for 10 to 12 weeks.
 Recovery can take 3 to 6 months.
 It may take up to 6 months before you return to normal activity levels.

 It is very important to elevate your leg.
 Keep it above heart level is possible.
 Swelling can lead to poor wound healing and other surgery complications.

 - You will need to wear a cast or a splint.
-Take the cast or splint off only when your doctor or physical therapist says it is ok.
+Take the cast or splint off only when your provider or physical therapist says it is OK.